Alex67985/Reddit-API-Stocks-Scraping/README.md

 Since PRAW is rate limited, it cannot process large amounts of data at once.
 I tried as much as possible to avoid rate limitation with a cooldown within the ``Submissions_Scraping.py``

+I will try to make a repository using Pushshift soon :)

 ## Features
 - Scraping subreddit data using the official Reddit API (PRAW).
 - Fairly customizable repository with scripts that can do the following: